rbadillap/kotal-documentation/docs/ethereum/reference/genesis.md

 ## forks

-`forks` is an object, where key is fork name and value is the block number at which to activate this fork.
+`forks` is an object, where the key is fork name and the value is the block number at which to activate this fork.

 `forks` is optional.